Arezookhalili/Arezookhalili.github.io/_posts/2023-03-18-Predicting-Customer-Loyalty.md

 * Import the required packages for preprocessing
 * Import the data for those customers who are missing a *loyalty_score* value
-* Import our model object & any preprocessing artifacts
+* Import model object & any preprocessing artifacts
 * Drop columns that were not used when training the model (customer_id)
 * Drop rows with missing values
 * Apply One Hot Encoding to the gender column (using transform)